-There are just some things that are synonymous with “summertime snacks," and we can’t think of a summer snack we enjoy quite as much as s'mores.
-But what would you do if you weren’t allowed to have a fire or just didn’t have the tools necessary for a fire?
-We came up with a pretty neat way to harness the heat and energy of the sun to create a solar powered cooker that makes a delicious batch of s’mores without a fire!
+So many great things are synonymous with “summertime yummies!”
+We can’t think of a summer treat we enjoy quite as much as a s’more: warm, drippy chocolate oozing around a melted marshmallow and sandwiched in a graham cracker.
+But, what would you do if you weren’t allowed to have a fire or didn’t have the materials needed to build one?
+We came up with a pretty neat way to harness solar energy to create a simple solar-powered cooker.
+You can make a delicious batch of s’mores without a fire!

 - Black construction paper